huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_instance.md

   Changing this parameter will create a new resource.

+* `attach_disk_size` - (Optional, Int) Specifies the size of the additional data disk for the CBH instance.
+  The unit is TB.
+It refers to the additional disk size added on top of the existing disk.
+And the sum of the built-in disk of the instance flavor and the additional disk cannot exceed **300TB**.

+  -> 1. Storage expansion is a high-risk operation, with a certain risk of failure.
+  <br/>2.
+Expansion failure may affect the usability of the instance.
+Please ensure to back up your data.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID to which the CBH instance belongs.
+For enterprise users, if omitted, default enterprise project will be used.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: